Hunting roan antelope

 Roan have distinctive white and black facial markings with large, pointed ears.
 Horns curve up and back.

-Roan antelope are mainly grazers who prefer medium to tall grass areas in open savannah fields.
+Roan antelope are mainly grazers who prefer medium to tall grass areas in open savanna fields.
 A single calf is born after a 40-week gestation period.
 The calf is kept in hiding for almost a month before being introduced to the herd.
-Infant mortality is as high as 80% within the first 8 weeks after birth.
+Infant mortality is as high as 80% within the first eight weeks after birth.

 Roan antelopes are gregarious.
 The dominant bull reigns the herd with a single matriarch.

 Sable antelope were bred back from being endangered to where they can be hunted without any tags.
 Same is due for roan antelope with numerous breeding projects in different regions increasing the roan antelope numbers drastically.

 Hunting roan antelope in South Africa is set to become more affordable within the next two years.
 This is due to intensive conservation efforts by farmers who started breeding projects years ago.
 Thank the farmer.